PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Related Works

 \section{Related Works}

-\textbf{Novel View Synthesis (NVS).} Constructing new views of scenes from multiview images has a long history in computer vision and graphics (e.g., \cite{seitz1995physically,scharstein1996stereo,chen1993view,laveau19943,avidan1997novel}).
-Such NVS techniques roughly span two axes: (i) image-based vs.\ geometry-based rendering (how much geometry is necessary \cite{shum2000review,chan2007image}) and (ii) interpolative vs.\ generative synthesis (how much \textit{extrapolation} is used).
-Neural Radiance Fields (NeRFs), a recent interpolative method, renders with a learned implicit 3D geometry (e.g., \cite{mildenhall2021nerf,barron2023zip,xie2022neural,gao2022nerf}); however, it not only relies on per-scene optimization, but it is also unable to generate realistic details in unseen areas.
-Our work, in contrast, eschews inferring scene geometry, as it entails solving an ill-posed problem that may not necessarily be required to obtain realism or consistency.
-Further, we focus on the \textit{generative} case, where the model is tasked to indefinitely extend the scene from minimal initial information (e.g., a single image).
-Existing works that generate 3D structure directly, including geometry, generally have limited scene extents, prohibiting indefinite spatial extension (e.g., \cite{kim2023neuralfield,bautista2022gaudi}).
-More recent methods combine 3D structure with autoregressive generation to enable extrapolation.
-Tewari et al.\ \cite{tewari2023diffusion} combine a generalizable NeRF \cite{yu2021pixelnerf} with a diffusion model, but sampling is very costly in time and memory, while GeNVS \cite{chan2023genvs} utilizes a 3D feature volume to condition a diffusion model.
-Due to computational cost, these methods are limited in resolution compared to ours.
+\textbf{Novel View Synthesis (NVS).} Constructing new views of scenes from multi-view images has a long history in computer vision and graphics (e.g., \cite{seitz1995physically,scharstein1996stereo,chen1993view,laveau19943,avidan1997novel}).
+Such techniques roughly span two axes: image-based vs.\ geometry-based rendering (how much geometry is necessary \cite{shum2000review,chan2007image}), and interpolative vs.\ generative synthesis (how much \textit{extrapolation} is used).
+Neural Radiance Fields (NeRFs), a recent interpolative method, renders views from a 3D geometry field (e.g., \cite{mildenhall2021nerf,barron2023zip,xie2022neural,gao2022nerf}); however, it not only relies on per-scene optimization, but it is also unable to generate realistic details in unseen areas.
+Our work, in contrast, eschews inferring geometry, as it entails solving an ill-posed problem that may not necessarily be required for realism or consistency.
+Instead, we focus on the \textit{generative} case, where the model is tasked to indefinitely extend the scene from minimal initial information (e.g., a single image).
+Existing works that directly generate 3D structures often have limited scene extents, prohibiting indefinite spatial exploration (e.g., \cite{kim2023neuralfield,bautista2022gaudi}).
+More recent methods extrapolate by combining autoregressive generation with 3D structure.
+DFM~\cite{tewari2023diffusion} uses a generalizable NeRF \cite{yu2021pixelnerf} with a diffusion model, while GeNVS \cite{chan2023genvs} conditions a diffusion model on 3D features.
+The computational cost of sampling is generally very high for these methods, compared to our approach (e.g., limiting resolution; see Sec.~\ref{sec:seq_experiments}).